|Primary || K1

 The most popular drinks are milk and beer.

-The horse nomads eat considerably more meat than their civilized neighbors, and fewer vegetables.
-The Human horse nomads also have diets rich in dairy (Pannovas are lactose intolerant, and do not produce or consume dairy products).
+The horse nomads eat considerably more meat and dairy than their civilized neighbors, and fewer vegetables.
+The Humans may drink their milk straight, but Pannovas are lactose intolerant and can only consume dairy after it has been processed into cheeses or yogurts.
 The distant tribesmen fish and hunt wild game; but except in particularly productive areas (such as those with seasonal fish or eel-worm runs) the bulk of their dietary calories are from digging for roots and gathering mushrooms, berries, wild grains, nuts, and shoots.

 In civilized lands cloth is made from wool or linen.
 This is fashioned into tunics and trousers for the men, and dresses for the women.
 Monks commonly dress in simple robes, while the nobility clothe themselves in robes that are far more colorful and elaborate.
 Shawls and hooded capes are used in bad weather.

-The wealthy will adorn themselves with jewelry and gemstones, and wear fine quality clothes often embroidered or tassled; commoners must make due with simple cloth and basic patterns such as monotone, striped, or plaid.
+The wealthy will adorn themselves with jewelry and gemstones, and wear fine quality clothes often embroidered or tassled; commoners must make due with simple cloth and basic patterns such as monotone, striped, or plaid, although they are often brightly dyed.

 Women of all classes try to beautify themselves with cosmetics and perfumes.